Order Yasmin Pill Online UK

 This type of hormonal contraception pill is called a ‘combination’ pill, or a combined oral contraceptive (COC) pill.

 With any medication, there are risks involved, and so you should have all your regular check-ups with your GP each year.
-This ensures it is safe for you to continue taking Yasmin.
+This ensures it is safe for you to continue taking the pill.

 How does Yasmin work?

-It also makes it harder for a fertilised egg to implant into the womb and be able to grow.
+It also makes it harder for a fertilised egg to implant into the lining of the womb and be able to grow.
 These effects make Yasmin an effective contraceptive pill.

 How effective is Yasmin?

-When used correctly Yasmin, like other combined pills, is more than 99% effective at preventing pregnancy.
-This means that less than 1 in 100 women taking Yasmin correctly over a year will get pregnant.
+When used correctly Yasmin birth control, like other combined pills, is more than 99% effective at preventing pregnancy.
+This means that less than 1 in 100 women taking it correctly over a year will get pregnant.